John Mark Dougan

-John Mark Dougan, also known as BadVolf, is a former US Marine, and American police officer who became a pro-Russian hacker, conspiracy theorist and orchestrator of mass online disinformation campaigns.
-Living in Russia since 2017, Dougan has repeatedly built up networks of disinformation websites attempting to influence western elections, and perceptions of western politicians however his schemes have repeatedly been exposed, and the fake websites he created connected to him, causing international condemnation of Russia.
+John Mark Dougan, also known as BadVolf, (born 15 December 1976) is a former US Marine, and American police officer who fled to Russia after being charged with extortion and wiretapping to become a pro-Russian hacker, conspiracy theorist and orchestrator of mass online disinformation campaigns, often involving AI, which have repeatedly been exposed, leading to international condemnation of both him and Russia.

+Dougan has on multiple occasions either dressed as a woman, or disguised himself as a woman.
+Dougan has claimed he has 200 hours of video footage from Jeffrey Epstein, however as of 2026 he has not released this.

 Biography

 Dougan had a turbulent childhood in the United States, struggling at home and in school, saying that he was bullied because of his Tourette’s syndrome.
 Encouraged by his stepfather, he began learning computer code at the age of 8, claiming that by the time he was 16 he knew a dozen different computer programming languages.
 Dougan served in the US Marine from May 1996 to July 1998.
-Dougan's short service and lowly rank achieved were “indicative of the fact that the character of his service was incongruent with the Marine Corps’ expectations and standards,” service spokesperson Yvonne Carlock stated.
+Dougan's short service and lowly rank achieved were “indicative of the fact that the character of his service was incongruent with the Marine Corps’ expectations and standards,” service spokesperson Yvonne Carlock has stated.

 After leaving the Marines, Dougan worked as a horse trader and then founded a database design company before becoming a police officer, serving as deputy sheriff in Palm Beach County, Florida.
 Dougan worked at the sheriff’s office in Palm Beach from 2005 to 2008, in this time he faced 11 internal affairs investigations, and a jury awarded a fellow Palm Beach sheriff’s deputy a $275,000 settlement after it found that Dougan had pepper-sprayed and arrested the officer without cause.
 Dougan was permanently dismissed from the police force in 2009 after sexual harassment allegations were made against Dougan from within the police force.
 Dougan would go on to claim he had been dismissed due to his 'whistleblowing'.

 Following his dismissal from the police, Dougan began a personal vendetta against the Sheriff's Department and the FBI, luring West Palm Beach Sheriff Ric Bradshaw into a trap, Dougan using a voice changer to pretend to be a woman, with Bradshaw admitting that he did not always follow the law.
 Dougan also created a website called PBSOTalks, where he and others anonymously posted complaints and sensitive information about local officials in Florida.
 In 2016, after Dougan posted confidential data about thousands of police officers, federal agents and judges on the PBSOTalk site, the FBI and local police searched his home.